 Eddie Would Go

-•Winner of the 2004 Elliot Cades Award for Literature•
+•Winner of the 2004 Elliot Cades Award for Literature

 “Every surfer worth his salt will appreciate Eddie Would Go.” --Surfer Magazine

-Reviews for Eddie Would Go:
+Praise for Eddie Would Go

-Makaha literally means “fierce,” and this community represents the heart of the Hawaiian culture.
-Surrounded by jagged green mountains on one side and a powerful blue sea on the other, the small town of Makaha has produced some the most talented watermen in the world and Hawaii’s biggest icons.
-Fierce Heart is the biography of their community and a portrait of their people.
-Starting with the rise of the Makaha International Surf Classic and Hawai’i’s statehood in 1959, the story focuses on two generations of the Keaulana clan, one of surfing’s most famous families.
-After winning the Makaha International in 1960, Buffalo Keaulana sailed on the maiden voyage of the Hokule'a.
-His legacy has only grown with his sons and extended family in Makaha.
+In the Hawaiian language, "mākaha" means fierce and Oahu's westside community of Makaha truly represents the powerful heart of the Hawaiian culture.
+Surrounded on one side by jagged green mountains and a powerful blue sea on the other, the small town of Makaha has produced some of the most talented watermen and biggest surfing icons in the world.
+Fierce Heart is the biography of an often overlooked community and a portrait of these strong, steadfast people.
+Beginning in tandem with Hawai'i's statehood in 1959 and the rise of the Makaha International Surf Classic, Fierce Heart focuses on two generations of surfing's most famous family, the Keaulana clan.
+One of the most famous members of the clan, Buffalo Keaulana, rose to fame after winning the Makaha International in 1960.
+Buffalo became a legendary surfer, lifeguard and community leader, and in 1976 sailed on the maiden voyage of the Hokule'a.
+His legacy has only grown larger with his sons and extended family in Makaha.